anveshmuppeda/aws/gen-ai/imp.md

 Hyperparameter tuning is the process of selecting the best set of hyperparameters for a machine learning model.
 Hyperparameters are the external configurations of the model that are set before training and cannot be learned from the data.
 Feature Engineering is not related to Hyperparameter tuning.
 Hyperparameter tuning is the most effective solution in this scenario because it allows the company to adjust the settings that control the learning process of the model.
 By fine-tuning hyperparameters, such as increasing regularization or early stopping or adjusting dropout rates, the model can avoid overfitting to the training data and better generalize to new, unseen data in production.
 This approach helps improve the model's performance across various data distributions.

+K-Means is an unsupervised learning algorithm used to partition a dataset into distinct clusters by minimizing the variance within each cluster.
+KNN, on the other hand, is a supervised learning algorithm that classifies new data points based on the majority class among its k-nearest neighbors in the training data.

+K-Means is an unsupervised learning algorithm, and KNN is a supervised learning algorithm.

+K-Means does not require labeled data; it is used for clustering.
+KNN, however, requires labeled data for classification.